carlosadelavega/fellowship-capstone/README.md

 https://www.kaggle.com/datasets/ninadaithal/imagesoasis/data

-The team behind it worked it on a dataset that is part of The Open Access Series of Imaging Studies (OASIS).
+The team behind it developed it from a dataset that is part of The Open Access Series of Imaging Studies (OASIS).
 You can access the originals and learn more about the project at its website:

 https://oasis-brains.org/